LIVING ESSENTIALS, LLC’S AND INNOVATION VENTURES, LLC’S

 - Claims by Buyer or Sub-Buyer; Agreement to Arbitration and Class Action Waiver:

-7.1 Any Claim brought by Buyer or Sub-Buyer shall be submitted for adjudication by binding arbitration in front of a single arbitrator and be governed by the Federal Arbitration Act.
+- 8.1 Any Claim brought by Buyer or Sub-Buyer shall be submitted for adjudication by binding arbitration in front of a single arbitrator and be governed by the Federal Arbitration Act.
 The arbitration process for Buyer or Sub-Buyer’s claims shall be commenced by submitting a written demand for arbitration to Seller.
-The parties will confer and agree on the identity of a single arbitrator within 30 days of Seller receiving the demand.
-The arbitration will be governed by the Federal Arbitration Act and the parties agree to using the Commercial Rules of the American Arbitration Association in effect at the time the arbitration demand is made (available at www.adr.org), except that discovery will be governed by Rules 26-34 of the Federal Rules of Civil Procedure.
+The parties will confer and agree on the identity of a single arbitrator within thirty (30) days of Seller receiving the demand.
+The parties agree to using the Commercial Rules of the American Arbitration Association in effect at the time the arbitration demand is made (available at www.adr.org), except that discovery will be governed by Rules 26-34 of the Federal Rules of Civil Procedure.
 Each party will bear equally the costs and expenses of the arbitrator and any arbitration administration agency in the event they agree to use one, except the prevailing party in any arbitration shall be awarded its attorneys’ fees, costs, and expenses incurred in connection with the arbitration.
 The arbitration shall take place at a location in the Metro-Detroit area, Michigan.
 Any issues which relate to the validity, enforceability, arbitrability (including, but not limited to, issues relating to the class action waiver), and scope of arbitration shall be determined by the arbitrator.
 The award of the arbitrator will be enforceable in any court of competent jurisdiction.

-7.3 SELLER, BUYER, AND SUB-BUYER ACKNOWLEDGE THAT THE RIGHT TO A JURY TRIAL IS A CONSTITUTIONAL ONE, BUT THAT IT MAY BE WAIVED.
-BUYER AND SUB-BUYER, AFTER CONSULTING WITH, OR HAVING THE OPPORTUNITY TO CONSULT WITH, COUNSEL OF ITS CHOICE, KNOWINGLY, VOLUNTARILY AND INTENTIONALLY WAIVES ANY RIGHT TO HAVE A JURY TRIAL ON THE CLAIM(S) SUBJECT TO ARBITRATION.
+- 8.3 SELLER, BUYER, AND SUB-BUYER ACKNOWLEDGE THAT THE RIGHT TO A JURY TRIAL IS A CONSTITUTIONAL ONE, BUT THAT IT MAY BE WAIVED.
+BUYER AND SUB-BUYER, AFTER CONSULTING WITH, OR HAVING THE OPPORTUNITY TO CONSULT WITH, COUNSEL OF ITS CHOICE, KNOWINGLY, VOLUNTARILY, AND INTENTIONALLY WAIVES ANY RIGHT TO HAVE A JURY TRIAL ON THE CLAIM(S) SUBJECT TO ARBITRATION.
 THE ARBITRATOR’S DECISION WILL BE FINAL AND BINDING.
-NOTE THAT OTHER RIGHTS THAT YOU WOULD HAVE IF YOU WENT TO COURT MAY NOT BE AVAILABLE IN ARBITRATION.
+EACH PARTY ACKNOWLEDGES THAT OTHER RIGHTS THAT IT WOULD HAVE IF IT WENT TO COURT MAY NOT BE AVAILABLE IN ARBITRATION.

-- Claims by Seller: Notwithstanding Section 7, the parties acknowledge and agree that Seller owns, licenses, controls, holds, or has the right to protect intellectual property rights associated with the Product, including, but not limited to, trade mark, trade dress, copyright, patent, trade secrets, and confidential information.
+- Claims by Seller: Notwithstanding Section 8, the parties acknowledge and agree that Seller owns, licenses, controls, holds, or has the right to protect Seller’s Intellectual Property rights associated with the Products, including, but not limited to, trademark, trade dress, copyright, patent, trade secrets, and confidential information.
 In order to protect these rights including to prevent irreparable harm, Seller may bring a lawsuit against Buyer, Sub-Buyer, or both, including for the purpose of seeking immediate injunctive and/or equitable relief in addition to other relief and may obtain trial by jury for all claims so triable.
 If a lawsuit is brought, the parties irrevocably and unconditionally agree and consent to the exclusive jurisdiction of the appropriate State and Federal courts located within the State of Michigan, provided that Seller may elect to bring an action against Buyer or Sub-Buyer in any court having jurisdiction over Buyer or Sub-Buyer.

 - Prevalence of Terms: In the event there is a conflict between these Terms and any other agreement between Buyer and Seller, these Terms prevail.